In June of 2018, FASB issued ASU 2018-08: Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.

 Recognize revenue when the barrier is overcome.

-An example of meeting a measurable outcome would be if the donor requires the serving of meals to 1,000 homeless persons.
-Another example of the first indicator above is a matching requirement.
+An example of meeting a measurable outcome would be if the donor requires serving meals to 1,000 homeless persons.
+Another example is a matching requirement.

 An example of limited discretion would be a requirement to hire specific individuals to conduct an activity.